deyaaahmed/Brute/README.md

 9) python3 brute.py
 _________________________________
-There is a password list in This tool an dit is called password .and it has many common password tht you can use it in guessing it is really useful
+There is a password list in This tool an it is called " password " .and it has many common password that you can use it in guessing, it is really useful
 _________________________________

                             ==>With Regards To The Pirate and 7azabet:)<==